ViljoenJG/Indoor-cricket-team-randomizer/README.md

-# Randomize Action Cricket Team
+# Randomize Indoor Cricket Team

-I Manage an Action Cricket team and we wanted to mix up the fielding positions and batting order a bit.
+I Manage an Indoor Cricket team and we wanted to mix up the fielding positions and batting order a bit.
 I created this little script to take care of it.

 ## Getting started